borisdev/research/consulting_landing_pages/README.md

-# Consulting notes
+# Consulting: human-in-the-loop ML

 ## Promotional ideas

-### Google Ads

-### Landing page

-- Offer human-in-the-loop ML
-- We are looking for companies whose AI project are stuck becasue of garbage input data - bad performance even with sophisticated ML
+We are looking for companies whose AI project is stuck because of garbage input data.

-- Free consultation
+Bad prediction performance can't be fixed with sophisticated ML R&D when the training data is garbage.

+### Potential Google Ads

 - garbage in, garbage out
 - labeling quality
 - does your pipeline require heavy manual work before data releases?